kreendurron/BRC-Bot/README.md

 ---
 **BRC Commands**

-`!join` - Joing the Challenge!
+`!join` - Join the Challenge!
 You will gain access to additional commands and start recieving XP
 >`!checkin` - After completeing each daily reading, use this command to check-in.
 You'll get some XP and your daily reading streak will increase.
 If you forget to check-in your reading streak will be reset.
 The higher your reading streak, the more XP you will earn daily.

->`!stats` - Will display your total XP gained and current reading streak.
+>`!stats` - Displays your total XP gained and current reading streak.

 >`!leaderboard` - Displays a list of challengers who have the highest reading streak.